Updated April 15, 2023

 First section: A framework to gain the Workplace cooperation of others

 As a manager, it’s your responsibility to gain the cooperation of your employees.
 They won’t come to you and say – ‘I’m ready for Workplace cooperation!’
-If it happens, it’s one in a hundred scenario.
+If it happens, it’s one in a hundred scenarios.
 Thus you need to own the responsibility of making a framework that works.

 What do you want them to do?